 The NEB co-operates with other agencies to reduce regulatory overlap and provide more efficient regulatory services.

-The NEB and the EUB maintained their commitment to using the common reserves database for oil and gas reserves in Alberta.
+The NEB and the AER maintained their commitment to using the common reserves database for oil and gas reserves in Alberta.
 Both boards are committed to developing more efficient methods for maintaining estimates of reserves and to exploring other opportunities for co-operation.
 Currently the Boards are working on a new assessment of gas resources in Alberta.

 British Columbia Ministry of Energy and Mines (BCMEM)